SOS-Tag/sos-tag-api/README.md

 brew install redis
 ```

-To start redis (and have it restart at login), run:
+To start redis (and have it restart at login), run :

 ```sh
 brew services start redis